 On Prime Day, I purchased 3 Amazon Fire 7 Tablets for our family.
 We’ve been Fire users since the first generation and now that the 7th generation is out I thought it was time to review their newest model.

-For this review I used the criteria from episode 108 of The Wired Homeschool: How to Choose the Best Tablet for Homeschooling.
+For this review I used the criteria from an archived episode of The Wired Homeschool.
 I’ve found that the Amazon Fire 7 Tablet with Alexa still fulfills my prerequisites when buying a tablet.

 Here’s a quick rundown of my thoughts.
 Listen to the entire episode for full details.